emham/gettingandcleaningdata/codebook.md

 "fBodyBodyGyroJerkMag-std()" - standard deviation, FFT body gyroscope jerk magnitude

-*FFT variables are Fast Fourier Transformed
+*FFT variables are fast Fourier transformed

 ##Variables (Code)
 ###This section refers to "variables" in the sense of R objects used in the script.